Shin-hanga: History

+As foreign demand for shin-hanga increased through the 1920s, the complexity of prints decreased.
+Ground layers of baren-suji and goma were less commonly seen and the overall number of printing impressions decreased.
+To satisfy foreign collectors, colors became brighter and more saturated.
+Shin-hanga supplanted shinsaku-hanga in the souvenir market and the latter ceased production.

 Shin-hanga declined as the military government tightened its control over the arts and culture during wartime.
 In 1939, the Army Art Association was established under the patronage of the Army Information Section to promote war art.
 By 1943, an official commission for war painting was set up and artists’ materials were rationed.
 Overseas market for Japanese prints declined drastically at the same time.

 Demand for shin-hanga never regained its momentum postwar.
 Nevertheless a small number of artists continued in the tradition.
-Artists such as Shinsui Itō (1898–1972) and Shimura Tatsumi (1907–1980) continued to utilize the collaborative system during the 1960s and 1970s.
+Artists such as Itō Shinsui (1898–1972) and Shimura Tatsumi (1907–1980) continued to utilize the collaborative system during the 1960s and 1970s.
 In the last decades of the 20th century publishers instead concentrated on making reproductions of early 20th century shin-hanga; meanwhile sōsaku-hanga enjoyed immense popularity and prestige in the international art scene.
 The early 21st century has seen somewhat of a resurgence in shin-hanga popularity notably in market demand for earlier masters such as Kawase Hasui (1883–1957) and Hiroshi Yoshida (1876–1950), and for new artists continuing the shin-hanga aesthetic such as Paul Binnie (1967–).

 Steve Jobs, the head of Apple, was among the prominent collectors of shin-hanga.